kamtoeddy/datafx/docs/v0.1.0/arrays/filterBy.md

 # filterBy

 A function to help you filter an array.
-It takes in the array to sort as first argument, the second argument is the filter( an array([key, value]), an object or a function ) used to compare the items.
+It takes in the array to filter as first argument, the second argument is the filter( an array([key, value]), an object or a function ) used to compare the items.

 The third argument is an object with property exclude(boolean) which will be used to exclude the values retained by the non-functional filter(array or object only) provided.